Dayton Victim Was An Intern Who Had Accepted A Full-Time Job Days Before Being Killed

 And Dayton Mayor Nan Whaley said the city is operating a hotline and providing counseling services.

-"We'll be grieving a lot this weekend for those lost of life, and some peoples' lives are forever changed," Whaley said.
+"We'll be grieving a lot this weekend for the loss of life, and some peoples' lives are forever changed," Whaley said.

-Earlier on Friday, Whaley stopped to meet with mourners visiting the makeshift memorial with white crosses bearing the names of all of those who were killed at the bar where the shooting happened.
-Whaley said some residents are grappling with survivor's guilt.
+Earlier on Friday, Whaley stopped to meet with mourners visiting the makeshift memorial with white crosses bearing the names of all of those who were killed at the bar that is the site of the shooting massacre.
+Whaley said some residents are grappling with survivors' guilt.

 "This district is very close knit, and so the people who work here also hang out here and they know each other very well, maybe you weren't here this weekend or you left a bit earlier than you normally do," she said.
 "You know, there's a lot of guilt that goes along with that because maybe you survived and somebody else didn't."